 Surface Electrical Infrastructure

 Power for all LBNF equipment will derive from the Ross Substation.
 Two of the four existing 12.47 kV breakers would be refurbished by factory technicians.
 These breakers would then feed the LBNF Caverns on the 4850L and the Cryogenic Compressor Building on the surface.
 One spare breaker will remain available in this switch gear.
 Cables will be routed from the substation across an existing structure to the steam tunnel, which is adjacent to the existing Ross Boiler Building.
-The cables would be routed through conduits on the floor of this tunnel to the Ross Shaft, where some cables would of down the shaft to the 4850L while others would go up to the headframe and across the cryogenic gas pipe structure to the Cryogenic Compressor Building as shown in Figure 2-13.
+The cables would be routed through conduits on the floor of this tunnel to the Ross Shaft, where some cables would go down the shaft to the 4850L while others would go up to the headframe and across the cryogenic gas pipe structure to the Cryogenic Compressor Building as shown inFigure 2-20.